luuketi/volumefi-flight-paths/README.md

 ## Usage

-Send POST requests to the `/calculate` endpoint with an array containing the list of flights.
+Send POST requests to the `/calculate` endpoint with an array containing the flights.

 ## API Endpoint